 The Board repeated its request the following two years, and then in 1894, their proposed design for the lighthouse changed, causing the estimated cost to double.
 “In view of recent damages by ice to screwpile structures in Chesapeake Bay, the Board is now of opinion that only caisson structures should be used where such dangers exist.”
 The new price tag for a caisson lighthouse was estimated to be not in excess of $70,000, and on March 3, 1901 Congress appropriated $65,000 for the structure.

-Shortly after the caisson was towed to the site in April 1903, disaster struck.
+The square, wooden bottom section of the caisson was launched in November 1902, and atop this were mounted three courses of the iron cylinder.
+Shortly after the caisson was towed from Solomons, Maryland to the site in April 1903, disaster struck.
 A temporary construction pier built by the contractors during the previous season collapsed, and the caisson, which was secured to the pier, overturned.
 “After breaking off the second and third courses of cylinder plates,” the caisson “drifted down the bay before a northwest gale.”
 The Toomey Brothers’ tugboat trailed after the wayward caisson and picked it up the next day off Rappahannock River, forty miles south of the construction site.
-The caisson was towed to Solomons, Maryland where much labor was required to effectuate repairs.
-Finally, on October 21st the caisson, with a draft of nineteen feet, four inches, was successfully towed back to its intended location, grounded the following day, and then secured with 225 tons of riprap on the 23rd.
+The caisson was towed to Solomons, Maryland where two new courses of plates were added to replace those lost.
+Finally, on October 21, 1903, the caisson, with a draft of nineteen feet, four inches, was successfully towed back to its intended location, grounded the following day, and then secured with 225 tons of riprap on the 23rd.